Diane Keaton

 Diane Keaton, Barry McGuire, and Steve Curry (Hair)

-Working on Broadway led Diane to meet Woody Allen.
+Broadway brought Diane face-to-face with Woody Allen.
 She starred in his production of "Play It Again, Sam!", which earned her a Tony Award nomination.
 In 1972, a film of the same name was made based on the play, featuring the duo of Keaton and Allen.

 Diane Keaton and Woody Allen